chobolife/study_english/bread_barbershop/Season_1/04_Job_Test.md

 - Um, let's get on with that test.
 - First test, three layers of whipped cream.
 - I bet this will be a piece of cake.
 Even though I failed the subject a bunch of times, I'm sure it's something I can do.
 - Wow.
-Mr. Bread, is this the very same whipped cream that you use?
+Master Bread, is this the very same whipped cream that you use?
 Time to show you what great work I can do and get the job.
 - Uh, it's not working.
 Hang on.
 - It's stuck, but I'll just press hard and see what I can do.
 * * *
-- Oh are you serious?
+- Oh, are you serious?
 Clean this up immediately!
 - Yes sir, right away.
 Let me clean this up for you.
 - Ah.
 - Holy cannoli!
 This head massage is the best thing since sliced bread.